- Arts and Design»

 - Crafts & Handiwork»

-How to Use Your Pets Hair to Make a Wet Felted Memorial Urn
+How to Make a Wet Felted Memorial Urn with Dog Hair

 Honor the Life of a Pet with a Memorial Urn

 Losing a Pet is always traumatic!
-Thinking of how one can best celebrate the life of your much-loved pet you may like the idea of making something from his or her own hair!
+Thinking of how one can best celebrate the life a much-loved pet is difficult.
+You may like the idea of making something from his or her own hair!
 If so, you will need to prepare for that sad day ahead of time.

-Not all hair will be suitable for this project but I can attest that even short hair can be used with a mixture of other fibers including Merino and Alpaca.
-Some Purists might say that they would like only the hair of their dog or cat for this project but though my experience is limited to this one project, I think that it would be difficult to felt the hair on its own and get a satisfactory result.
-I can attest that this project not for the faint-hearted!
+Not all hair will be suitable for this project but I can attest to the fact that even short hair can be used with a mixture of other fibers including Merino or Alpaca wool.
+Some Purists might say that they would like only the hair of their own dog or cat to be used.
+My experience is limited to this one project, I think that it would be difficult to felt the hair on its own and get a satisfactory result.
+I can attest that this project is definitely not for the faint-hearted!

 This project is definitely not for the faint-hearted!